yitzu1022/robotic_system/robot_ws/README.md

 ### `nl_planner.py`

-`nl_planner.py` contains the `WorldModel` class.
-It bridges semantic queries and static place definitions:
+`nl_planner.py` bridges semantic queries and static place definitions:

-- static places such as `me`, `home`, and `kitchen` are resolved locally
+- static places such as `me` and `home` are resolved locally
 - unknown places are forwarded to the `ObjectQuery` service
 - objects are always resolved through the semantic map service
 - `fmt_goto()` formats pose tuples into the primitive `goto:` command syntax expected by the executor

-This package is therefore the task-level coordination layer of the workspace.

 <a id="section-42-decision_maker_interfaces"></a>